AHS Public Surveys

 Information on Current Surveys

-The information below are current telephone surveys being conducted by the Primary Data Support Unit within the Analytics department of Alberta Health Services.
+The information below are current telephone surveys being conducted by the Primary Data Support Unit within the Data and Analytics department of Health Shared Services.
 It is possible that you have been contacted by a member of our department to participate in one or more of these surveys.

 These surveys are confidential and we are authorized to collect this information under sections 20b and 27(2) of the Health Information Act.
 Your decision to complete these surveys will not affect the health care or health care benefits you receive.